skl7028320/UdaCity_DSA_P1/explanation_6.md

 O(m * n + n) where O(n) is negligible when m is not much smaller than n resulting final time complexity O(m * n).

 For intersection function, the analogous operation is executed to find the same elements in list A and B. The difference is that only the same elements are inserted into output list.
-Therefore the time complexity is O(m * n)
+Therefore the time complexity is O(m * n).

+## Space complexity
+For union operation, assuming the two input linked lists have length m and n, an output linked list is created with k elements where max(m, n) < k < m + n.
+For intersection operation, similarly the output linked list has k elements where k < min(m, n).